Yoshitoshi Tokugawa: Later career

 Tokugawa, together with fellow aviation pioneer Hino Kumazo promoted the new technology to the army.
 Despite budgetary cutbacks by Army Minister Ugaki Kazushige, the Imperial Japanese Army Air Service was established in 1912.

 In 1914, with the outbreak of war, the Japanese laid siege to the German colony of Tsingtao, aircraft from the army together with seaplanes flown from the Japanese seaplane carrier Wakamiya conducted reconnaissance and bombing operations.
 The Provisional Air Corps consisting of four Maurice Farman MF.7 biplanes and a single Nieuport VI-M monoplane flew 86 sorties between them.
-In December 1915, a air battalion was created under the Army Transport Command, which became responsible for all air operations.
+In December 1915, an air battalion was created under the Army Transport Command, which became responsible for all air operations.
 However, serious interest in military aviation did not develop until after World War I. Japanese military observers in Western Europe were quick to spot the advantages of the new technology.

 Tokugawa led the 2nd Air Battalion, was commander of the 1st Air Regiment, and after his promotion to lieutenant general was commander of the Imperial Japanese Army Aviation Corps three times through the 1920s and 1930s.
-In 1928, he was created a baron in the kazoku peerage.
+In 1928, he has created a baron in the kazoku peerage.